BioinformaticsBiophysicsUDE/Epitopsy/docs/_build/html/_sources/packages/Optimization/Optimizer.txt

     .. attribute:: data_dict

         dictionary that is given to each 'user-supplied' function like get_mutant.
 This allows sharing of special information.

     .. attribute:: get_mutant

         function that selects an individual from a given population and mutates it.
 Arguments:

-            population
+            population,
             received_steps,
-            submitted_steps
+            submitted_steps,
-            data_dict
+            data_dict.

         The unique has to be set to:
-        '{0}_{0}'.format(received_individuals, submitted_individuals)
+        `'{0}_{0}'.format(received_individuals, submitted_individuals)`
         :math:`\rightarrow` otherwise it will lead to problems if one wants to restart a terminated optimization

     .. attribute:: score_indi

         score a given individual, arguments are the individual and data_dict

     .. attribute:: optimization_type

-        min or max
+        "min" or "max"

     .. attribute:: run_id